These days, pretty much everyone has a smartphone with them at all times.

 Social allows you to reach new people, but algorithms limit your reach.

-Email gives you ownership of your audience, and you can reach them on your terms, but you have to compete for your reader’s attention against competitors in the inbox.
+Knowing email marketing best practices will allow you to grow your audience’s attention, and you can reach them on your terms, but you have to compete for your reader’s attention against competitors in the inbox.

 Text messages are personal and immediate — when someone receives a text they look at it — but you must be careful not to abuse this connection, or you’ll turn people off.